huggingface/setfit/README.md

 # SetFit - Efficient Few-shot Learning with Sentence Transformers

-We introduce SetFit, an efficient and prompt-free framework for few-shot fine-tuning of [Sentence Transformers](https://sbert.net/).
-SetFit achieves high accuracy with little labeled data - for instance, with only 8 labeled examples per class on the Customer Reviews sentiment dataset, SetFit is competitive with fine-tuning RoBERTa Large on the full training set of 3k examples 🤯!
+SetFit is an efficient and prompt-free framework for few-shot fine-tuning of [Sentence Transformers](https://sbert.net/).
+It achieves high accuracy with little labeled data - for instance, with only 8 labeled examples per class on the Customer Reviews sentiment dataset, SetFit is competitive with fine-tuning RoBERTa Large on the full training set of 3k examples 🤯!

 Compared to other few-shot learning methods, SetFit has several unique features: